supermemo-wiki/SuperMemo.Wiki/blogs/guillem/learning-as-a-remedy-to-depression.md

  	- own judgement
 	- 6 years going to the psychologist, form 8 to 14 years old.
 - During high school
-	- the sentiment no one could understand my situation, which added frustration.
- 	- "trapped in time"
- 	- hikikomori period
+	-
- 	- lost all faith in the system.
-Discovering free learning without realising it.

-- At later stages of my life
-	- depression from other events in life than school coercion.

 ## Trapped in time
+  Part time prison, full time nightmare.

 ## Alone yet not lonely
+Hikikomori period.

+## Lost the oppotunity of my life; made the biggest realitzation of my life.
+I made the mental click when reading some Wozniak readings.